Pchopra23/506-Final-Project/README.md

 ## Code Portfolio:
 This folder contains code for important function used in R. This can be used in future whenever we need it.

-#Topics:-
+Topics:-
-Data Import
+Data Import,
-Basics Operations
+Basics Operations,
-Matrices and Dataframes
+Matrices and Dataframes,
-Data Transformation
+Data Transformation,
-Data Visualization
+Data Visualization,
-Clustering
+Clustering,

 ## Final Project